Ask the Expert: Hot Weather Means Higher Bills

 - Clean or replace your A/C filter regularly to help your unit run more efficiently.

-- Consider buying a new high-efficiency air conditioner and you may qualify for a $150 rebate when you purchase your A/C system through a Participating Independent Contractor (PIC).
+- Consider buying a new high-efficiency A/C. You may qualify for a $150 rebate when you purchase your A/C system through a Participating Independent Contractor (PIC).

 Thanks again Bernice and stay cool!